guardian/security-hq/iam-unrecognised-users/README.md

 ## Configuration

-Configuration is provided via environment variables set by the CDK stack (`cdk/lib/iam-unrecognised-users.ts`):
+Configuration is provided via environment variables.
+Deployment is not yet wired up; once it is, these will be set by the Security HQ CDK stack (`cdk/lib/security-hq.ts`):

 | Variable                          | Default       | Description                                                                   |
 |-----------------------------------|---------------|-------------------------------------------------------------------------------|